Art Collection by Famous Artists

 This artwork is by Sandro Botticelli and it was painted between 1477 and 1482 in Uffizi Gallery, Florence.
 Sandro Botticelli was born in 1445 in Florence, Italy.
 His original name is Alessandro di Mariano Filipepi.
 Botticelli was one of the most successful painters in Florence.
 His famous painting “Primavera Love and the Gods” is located in the Uffizi Museum in Florence, Italy.
 Sandro Botticelli painted this painting to celebrate Lorenzo di Pierfrancesco de the Medici’s marriage in 1482.
 The painting also celebrates the arrival of spring.
 The primary source for the picture comes from a poem, “De Rerum Natura”, by the classical poet and philosopher Lucretius.
 The painting also represents the feminine virtues of chastity, beauty, and love.
 The god of love Venus with two other gods, one on her left and one on her right, and her son beyond her.

 The artist was able to hide many secrets and symbols in this painting.
 For example, if we look closely, we will find more than 500 types of real plants in the background.
 There is also something more cryptic than the beautiful women, the mythical gods, and plants in the painting.
-Some believe that the painting contains evidence that symbolized a plot against the Medici family who were ruling the country at that time and the family asked Botticelli to paint this painting for them.
+Some believe that it painting contains evidence that symbolized a plot against the Medici family who were ruling the country at that time and the family asked Botticelli to paint this painting for them.

 Three Studies for Figures at the Base of a Crucifixion